agile8118/react-infinite-scrolling-final-solution/README.md

 > npm run dev

-This command will start both the nodejs server and the webpack in one terminal tab.
+This command will start both the nodejs server and the React server in one terminal tab.

-This is the repository that's being used for teaching how to build a pagination system in [this](https://www.youtube.com/channel/UCEygwyqjUUMj6TOnxMsDjjQ) video.
-To view the final solution checkout to this branch: solution-final To view the react solution checkout to this branch: react-solution